udohsolomon/minimal-mistakes/_posts/2018-12-15-Notes-from-the-book-Deep-Work-Rules-for-Focused-Success-in-a-Distracted-World.md

 mathjax: true
 ---

-## Notes from the book 'Deep Work: Rules for Focused Success in a Distracted World

 * Two Core Abilities for Thriving in the Digital Economy
      - The ability to quickly master hard things.
      - The ability to produce at an elite level, in terms of both quality and speed.